andrewminer/brunel/config/rtfm/en_us/ore_gen.md

 ![Lead Ore](item:immersiveengineering:ore@2)

-No proper use for Uranium has yet been discovered apart from being an intense natural heat source.
-Even being only found deep in the Earth, it will lays waste to any plants and animals above it.
+No proper use for Uranium has yet been discovered, although, in large enough amounts, the metals itself gets alarmingly hot...
+Even being only found deep in the Earth, it will lays waste to any plants and animals above it, and causes people living there to go mad...